-Current students can verify their fulfilment of NonDegree Requirements under the “My Degree” tab on MyLutherNet.
+Current students can verify their fulfillment of NonDegree Requirements under the “My Degree” tab on MyLutherNet.

 - Immunization Form

 - Background Check

 - Healthy Boundaries Workshop

 The Immunization Form is required of all students and must be completed within forty-five days of the start of the academic term for which you are registered.
 Fill out the top portion and complete the section (Part 1-4) which applies to you.
 International Students will indicate this information on the Certificate of Health sent by ISSA prior to your arrival on campus.
 Students should keep a copy of the form for their reference.
 Do not send your medical records in lieu of the form.

 Return the completed, signed form to email@example.com or: